-If you or someone you know is struggling with addiction, you may be wondering about the different types of treatment available and which one is right for you.
+If you, or someone you know, are struggling with addiction, you may be wondering about the different types of treatment available and which one is right for you.

 Here we’ll be discussing Intensive Outpatient Programs (IOPs) and the typical length of these programs.
 We’ll also touch on some of the factors that will help you decide which program is right for you.

 An intensive outpatient program (IOP) is a type of treatment that provides intensive therapy and counseling while allowing patients to continue to live at home and go to work or school.
 IOPs typically meet 3-5 times per week for 3-8 hours per day.